 When you have a dislocated finger, you should see a doctor at once.
 Delaying a visit to your doctor for a finger jam can make final treatment more difficult and can lead to delayed healing or permanent disability.

-Go to the emergency department immediately if there is any loss of sensation (numbness), if there are any open areas of skin, or if the finger is cold, pale, or bluish in color.
+Seek medical attention immediately if there is any loss of sensation (numbness), if there are any open areas of skin, or if the finger is cold, pale, or bluish in color.

 Exams and Tests for a Dislocated Finger